 Keeping the walls in pristine condition is not easy.
 Wear and tear is common over the years and sometimes mouldmay even grow at the wall exposing your family to health risks and allergies like sinus problems, asthma or dermatitis (commonly known as eczema).

 One way to prevent this from happening too quickly is to give your walls a good coat of paint.
-Nippon Paint EasyWash, a surface protector that makes wall maintenance easier.
+Nippon Paint EasyWash, which comes with our anti-stain formula, a surface protector that makes wall maintenance easier.
 Not only is it resistant to stains; it also has an anti-fungus and mould feature!

 4. Don’t feed unwanted ‘guests’